Inspect Evals Register (Beta) User Guide

 The Inspect Evals Register aims to make it easier to submit, discover, and run evals that live in their authors’ own repositories.
 It lists each eval in the inspect_evals docs with a pointer to a pinned commit of the upstream repo.

 This guide outlines how to register (and update) evaluations in the Inspect Evals docs.
+For background on why the project moved to a register model, see About the Register.

 Contents